Skip to content

 Bottom Line

-• Provides superior isolation
+• Provides superior isolation between receivers compared to simple splits

 When you split, don’t just divide—isolate.